jianguoli1/Selenium-Demo/Access Dresses and Add to Shopping Cart/README.md

 		Select and add the JAR files, one at a time.

 Config file:
-	URL, browser type, geckodriver or chromedriver location are specified in the config.properties file. browser type and driver locations must be a matching set.
+	URL, browser type, geckodriver or ChromeDriver location are specified in the config.properties file. browser type and driver locations must be a matching set.
 For example: http://automationpractice.com/
 Chrome
 /home/plex/usr/chromedriver